-Figure 9-46 Quad Page Program with 4-Byte Address Sequence (Command 34H)
+Figure 10-46 Quad Page Program with 4-Byte Address Sequence (Command 34H)

-9.47 Quad-In Page Program (QIPP C2H)
+10.47 Quad-In Page Program (QIPP C2H)

 The Quad-In Page Program (QIPP) instruction is for programming the memory to be "0".
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Quad-In Page Program (QIPP).
+A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit and Quad Enable (QE) bit must be set to "1" before sending the Quad-In Page Program (QIPP).
 The Quad-In Page Programming takes four pins: SIO0, SIO1, SIO2, and SIO3 as address and data input, which can improve programmer performance and the effectiveness of application.
 The QIPP operation frequency supports as fast as fQPP.
 The other function descriptions are as same as standard page program.

-The sequence of issuing QPP instruction is: CS# goes low \rightarrow sending QIPP instruction code \rightarrow 3/4-byte address on SIO[3:0] \rightarrow at least 1-byte on data on SIO[3:0] \rightarrow CS# goes high.
+The sequence of issuing QPP instruction is: CS# goes low $\rightarrow$ sending QIPP instruction code $\rightarrow$ 3/4-byte address on SIO[3:0] $\rightarrow$ at least 1-byte on data on SIO[3:0] $\rightarrow$ CS# goes high.

-Figure 9-47 Quad-In Page Program (QIPP) Sequence (Command C2H)
+Figure 10-47 Quad Page Program (QPP) Sequence (Command C2H)